Student Code of Conduct

 • The respondent shall have a fair opportunity to question the complainant and/or witness related to the case, to answer questions thoroughly, present information and/or witnesses and provide explanation as they so choose at the hearing.
 If the respondent intends to have witnesses present at the hearing, they must notify the Office of Student Conduct at least one business day prior to the hearing.
 It is the responsibility of the respondent to arrange for the presence of witnesses at any hearing.

 • Witnesses will be asked to provide relevant information related to specific charges and to respond to questions from the complainant, university presenter, respondent, hearing officer, and board members.
-Witnesses are not permitted to ask questions of hearing participants except to clarify a question asked of The hearing officer or board may limit witnesses to the university community or witnesses who offer only character testimony.
+Witnesses are not permitted to ask questions of hearing participants except to clarify a question asked of them.
+The hearing officer or Board may limit witnesses to the university community or witnesses who offer only character testimony.

-• All hearings are closed except to designated and approved participants such as the hearing officer, facilitator, or conduct board members, respondent, complainant, university presenter, witnesses, advisors and observers.
+• All hearings are closed except to designated and approved participants such as the hearing officer, facilitator, or conduct board members, respondent, complainant, university presenter, witnesses, advisors, and observers.

 • The respondent and complainant may select an advisor to assist them during the student conduct The advisor may consult and interact privately with the respondent or the complainant during proceedings.
 However, the advisor is not permitted to have a verbal role in the proceedings or to represent or speak on behalf of the respondent or complainant.
 An advisor can be excused from meetings if they interfere with the student conduct process in any capacity.